Physics and Music.

 - Christmas Tree at the Lincoln Center.
 In the background is the Avery Fisher Hall (2007).

-- Inside the Opera House, during the performance of Adolfe Adam's Giselle (July 2000).
+- Inside the Opera House before the performance of Adolphe Adam's Giselle (July 2000).

 - Concert Hall in Kazan.
 Kazan is

 a Volga city between Moscow and Ural Mountains.
 It takes one hour to fly from Moscow

 to Kazan.
 Both Vladimir Lenin and Leo Tolstoy spent their times at Kazan State University.

 Lenin could was expelled from the University because he was only interested in a Marxist

 revolution.
 Tolstoy was interested only in girls and dancing.
 He was also expelled.